eneliviu/Portofolio-1/README.md

 ### Styling
 - The CSS styling is provided in the style.css file.
 - The stying overrides the default styles added by the browser, and the default value of the root font-size is converted from 16 to 10 px to facilitate the use of base 10 for measurement unit calculations when using rem.
 - I tried to write reusable code by defining CSS classes that can accomodate several situations, yet the code became quite large and difficult to follow.
+- The website uses the Roboto and Lobster font families imported from Google fonts.
+The Lobster is used for the Hero-section, while the text in the main content uses Roboto.

 ## Testing and validation
 - The website was tested on Chrome, Brave and Edge web browsers on a Windows 11 PC, as well as on an Android system (Samsung Galaxy S21 mobile phone), and no issues were noticed.